Netherlands vs Czech Republic UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Misses next match if booked: De Roon

-Czech Republic: Vaclík; Coufal, Čelůstka, Kalas, Kadeřábek; Souček, Holeš; Masopust, Darida, Jankto; Schick
+Czech Republic: Vaclík; Coufal, Čelůstka, Kalas, Kadeřábek; Souček, Holeš; Masopust, Barák, Ševčík; Schick

 Suspended: Bořil